a place to call

 In time, the upper floor of the Red House will become our school hall: a place for gatherings, talks, concerts and workshops.
 The antlers come with the property, as do many other reminders of the first three generations of its habitation.
 The early stages of our work here will involve a kind of archaeology.

-Yet there’s something more here: an act of faith that a time is coming when it will be easier to cross borders and gather around tables than it is just now.
-When that time comes, many kinds of gathering space will be needed, and our work is to make this one of them.
+Yet there was something else about this timing: in the middle of the pandemic, here was an act of faith that a time was coming when it would be easier to cross borders and gather around tables once again.
+When that time came, many kinds of gathering space would be needed, and our work has been to make this one of them.